m1k1o/neko/docs/getting-started/configuration.md

 NEKO_CONTROL_PROTECTION:
   - Control protection means, users can gain control only if at least one admin is in the room.
   - e.g. false
+NEKO_BROADCAST_URL:
+  - Set a default URL for broadcast streams.
+Setting this value will automatically enable broadcasting when n.eko starts.
+It can be disabled/changed later in GUI.
 ```

 ## Agruments